khronokernel/Anti-Hackintosh-Buyers-Guide/Storage.md

 * Samsung PM981 (Commonly found in OEM systems like laptops)
 * Any eMMC based SSD(Commonly found in netbooks)

-**SSDs to avoid**
+**SSDs that need extra attention**

-* Samsung 970 Evo Plus (While not natively supported OOB, a [firmware update from Samsung](https://www.samsung.com/semiconductor/minisite/ssd/download/tools/) will allow these drives to operate in macOS without issue)
+* Samsung 970 Evo Plus (On early versions of this SSD, a [firmware update from Samsung](https://www.samsung.com/semiconductor/minisite/ssd/download/tools/) is required to allow these drives to operate in macOS without issue)